 No, this is not another challenge!
 The initiative will use existing Girlguiding programme and badges as starting points; we’ve developed several themes around which Girlguiding LaSER’s members will be Growing Up Wild.
 Our first Paw Prints include Growing Up Wild: At the Seashore, In the Mud, In the Autumn Wild, In the Spring, With Insects & Mini Beasts, All About Farming, In an Emergency and In the Woods.

-We aim to encourage our Rainbows, Brownies, Guides and members of The Senior Section to engage with nature, get excited about being outside, and to explore and investigate in different natural environments.
+We aim to encourage our Rainbows, Brownies, Guides and Rangers to engage with nature, get excited about being outside, and to explore and investigate in different natural environments.
 Our members will also discover their own impact on the world around them, through a range of possible ‘Paw Print’ activities from beach combing to woodland discovery walks.

 The National Trust’s ‘Natural Childhood’ report, published in March 2012, highlighted ‘how a generation of kids were losing touch with nature’.
 Girlguiding LaSER is committed to offering our members opportunities to connect with nature; something that guiding has been doing for over 100 years.

 Growing Up Wild is Girlguiding LaSER’s latest initiative designed to connect our young members (5-25 years) with their natural environment.